 Full disclosure, I designed this office in 2015 and IKEA no longer sells the galant shelving unit (the large or small) on the right hand corner of the desk.
 However, the IKEA Kallax cube storage shelves are a good substitute.

 I am currently working on a makeover of this room to update the decor and I will be sharing more of the actual setup as well as the behind the scenes in my Instagram stories.
 Don’t worry, this is still the desk of my dreams and I am only tweaking a few things 😉

 Determining the actual setup was a great addition to the space but not the only thing we changed.
 This room also had the same awful vinyl flooring we removed from the half bath and hallway.
 We were so excited to see that go!
 Not sure when or if that was actually ever in style.

 Anyway, before we could start any of the furniture installation, we had to lay the new flooring.
 I do not have any progress pictures of this because while we were laying the flooring in here, we were also having a new fence installed in our backyard and I failed to take pictures 🙁 I know……..I am a multi tasker and sometimes it doesn’t work out.
 Here is the office after we removed the old furniture, flooring, and re-painted.

 And here is the office before we added the furniture.

 Sometime during this project I re-painted the room with Mansard Stone by Glidden in a satin finish.
 It’s a dark gray providing a nice contrast with all of the white furniture I chose.
 I also had been dying to do a gray and yellow room so I pulled the yellow in with room’s accent pieces.

 Once all the furniture was put together I got to work on accessorizing.
-Most of the items are from Home Goods, like that’s a surprise!
+Most of the items like office supplies are from Home Goods, like that’s a surprise!
 But the pair of lamps and rug are from Target and I ordered the office chairs from Wayfair.